Nemin32/Nemin32.github.io/_drafts/aorant.md

 they like to listen to the OST outside the game, but I frankly couldn't really bear to do it when I tried myself.

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/2D0UiuSZs2M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/UUR7Pen8BpM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Putting this aside, I love how the game uses leitmotifs.
-"Slig Action" an obvious example that comes to mind as a leitmotif that doesn't exist as an individual piece of music, rather it is a techno beat that gets layered over the basic theme of the level thus implying that the Industrialists are basically intruding and overshadowing everything they touch.
+"Slig Action" an obvious example that comes to mind as a leitmotif that doesn't exist as an individual piece of music, rather it is a techno beat that gets layered over the basic theme of the level when Abe possesses a Slig.
+Similarly there is a leitmotif for when there is an enemy on the screen who you have to sneak by.

 ## The Art

-I strive to keep this site mostly clean from swears, not because I shun them or anything, but because I find them undignified for the topics I talk about, yet here I can't avoid it: Oddysee's art is fucking amazing!
-I mean, seriously, look at that art!
+I strive to keep this site mostly clean from swears, not because I shun them or anything, but because I find them undignified for the topics I talk about, yet here I can't avoid it: **Oddysee's art is fucking amazing!** I mean, seriously, look at that art!
 Sure it might be sort of pixelated due to its age, but if you look past that veil and into what's actually being conveyed; you can't help but be pulled into a living, breathing world, full of organic and logical - if exaggerated - objects.
+Obviously the art serves as the third column of what makes AO brilliant.

 This is of course due to the methods and principles OWI used to create the game's looks.
-There is a set of rules that the fanbase sometimes refers to as the ALIVE principles, which dictated what each screen in the game must look like.
+There is a set of rules that the fanbase sometimes refers to as the *"ALIVE principles,"* which dictate what each screen in the game must look like.
 These can be read below:

 > **[Paul
 >  O'Connor](https://web.archive.org/web/19990221091824/http://www.videogames.com/features/universal/abe_dd/110298/index.html):**
+>
 >  All images must:
 >* Be realistic.
 >* Have solidity.